Are you or someone else in immediate danger?

 Women

-Womankind Helpline provides free and confidential support and information over phone and online chat.
-We support women, men in...
+Womankind Helpline provides free and confidential listening support over the phone and online chat.
+We support all women aged...

 Call